-Staff are not permitted to access social media websites for personal use during working hours (contact time for teachers and teaching assistants), and they must not be left running "in the background", whilst at work.
+Personal use of the Internet including access to social media is only permitted in your own time (e.g. before or after work and during your lunchtime) and must not be left running "in the background", whilst at work.
 Staff are advised to refer the school's Bring Your Own Device and Acceptable Use of IT policies for further guidance.